7 Ways to Reduce Backpack Back Pain

 According to a 2006 study conducted by the Children’s Orthopaedic Center, Children’s Hospital Los Angeles, and the Keck School of Medicine, 37% of school-aged children complained of back pain, 97% of which utilized backpacks.

-So, in order to reduce the likelihood of your child experiencing back pain this school year, we have compiled this list of tips on how to properly use a backpack:
+Luckily, there are steps you can take to reduce the likelihood of your child experiencing back pain this school year.
+Below you will find the top tips on how to properly use a backpack:

 - Purchase a backpack that is proportional to the intended user.